 Yet, Wittenborg MSc-graduate Myra Qiu managed to balance work, study and life perfectly the past two years.
 On Friday, she reaped the rewards when she attained her MSc in International Event Management at Wittenborg’s 2017 Summer Graduation Ceremony.
 She will receive her formal degree on 28 July from the University of Brighton in the UK, who offered the programme in conjunction with Wittenborg.

-Myra, who is from China, has worked at Wittenborg University of Applied Sciences since 2014, and is currently the institute’s event coordinator, a process tutor and lecturer.
+Myra, who is from China, has worked at WUAS since 2014, and is currently the institute’s event coordinator, a process tutor and lecturer.

 So, how did she manage to balance her life so perfectly?